-Prince George's Community College requires that all first-time, degree-seeking college students submit an official transcript documenting completion of high school or secondary school.
+Prince George's Community College requires that all first-time, degree-seeking college students submit a transcript documenting completion of high school or secondary school.
+The College reserves the right to request additional verification upon review of submitted documents.
 This page provides information about what documents are acceptable and how to submit this documentation.

 Submitting Transcripts